 STAMP webinars aim to:

-– Explain that Entrepreneurship in music and music leadership concepts are not only about musical artistic performance, creation, or the relationship between culture and economy but it is also about innovation, being a catalyst for the development of creative industries and creative economy in the music sector.
+– Explain that Entrepreneurship in music is not only about musical artistic performance, creation, or the relationship between culture and economy but it is also about innovation, being a catalyst for the development of creative industries and creative economy in the music sector.
 It includes, process, participation in the musical experience and product oriented activities (tangible and non-tangible resources).

 – Introduce the participants to the concept of entrepreneurship and its multidimensional character, process and factors that entails in the musical professional world.

-– Delineate certain concepts such as the artist-entrepreneur, social entrepreneurship and music, branding, audience development and social inclusion, music leadership and hospitality in musical participation.
+– Delineate certain concepts such as the artist-entrepreneur, social entrepreneurship and music, branding, audience development and social inclusion and hospitality in musical participation.

 – Emphasize that creativity and innovation are specific tools of entrepreneurship.